 nucleus of a helium atom.
 Since alpha particles are only able to travel a few centimetres in air the whole experiment proposed by Rutherford was carried out in a sealed container in which the most of the air was sucked out by a vacuum pump.

-Now based on Thomson's plum pudding model of the atom Rutherford knew that the sphere of positive charge proposed by Thomson's model of the atom would not be able to stop the dense fast moving alpha particles so Rutherford expected most of the alpha particles which were fired at the gold foil to simply pass straight through.
+Now based on Thomson's plum pudding model of the atom Rutherford knew that the sphere of positive charge proposed by Thomson's model of the atom would not be able to stop the dense fast moving alpha particles so Rutherford expected most of the alpha particles which were fired at the thin sheet of gold foil to simply pass straight through.

 emitted a glow when they struck the fluorescent screen shown in the image below.
 From the image you can see that most of the